Centennial receives NSERC research funds to help develop electric aircraft landing gear

 "The NSERC funding is not only a collaboration between institutions and industry, but it supports a vital experiential learning opportunity for our students as they help develop more efficient and environmentally friendly landing gear technology," says Ann Buller, President of Centennial College.
 "This research project is a prime example of the kind of collaborative work we plan to incubate at the DAIR research centre, which eventually will adjoin our aerospace campus in Downsview Park."

 DAIR is a consortium of industry leaders and academic partners intent on building a global aerospace hub in Toronto.
 The landing-gear research program is worth nearly $8 million in total, and represents the single largest applied research initiative in Centennial College's 50-year history.
-Centennial operates the largest transportation technology training centre in Canada at its Ashtonbee Campus, and is poised to open its aerospace campus at Downsview Park in the fall of 2018.
+Centennial operates the largest transportation technology training centre in Canada at its Ashtonbee Campus, and is poised to open its aerospace campus at Downsview Park in January 2019.

 Watch Centennial's new Aerospace Campus Construction Live Stream.